arariba/Semgrep-CLI-PDF-Generator/README.md

 ## Requirements

-This code depends on Semgrep CLI, you can install Semgrep CLI following the steps in the websites
+This code depends on Semgrep CLI, you can install Semgrep CLI by following the steps on the websites
 ```
 https://semgrep.dev/docs/getting-started/quickstart
 ```